VinnieSackCGI/medevacform/docs/documentation/AI_DEVELOPMENT_SUMMARY.md

 - CORS and security headers

 ### State Department Website Scraping
-**Challenge**: Extracting per diem rates from legacy HTML forms with session management.
+**Challenge**: Extracting per diem rates from legacy HTML forms with session management and complex hidden field structures.

+**Human-AI Collaborative Solution**:

+This challenge exemplifies the 80/20 partnership model.
+The developer:
+1. Manually analyzed the State Department website's form structure
+2. Identified the multi-step process: redirect → session establishment → form extraction → POST submission
+3. Showed Claude examples of the HTML patterns to match
+4. Explained the hidden field extraction requirements and session cookie handling

-**AI Solution**: Built robust scraper that:
+Claude then generated the scraper implementation that:
-- Establishes session with cookies
+- Establishes session with proper cookie management
-- Extracts hidden form fields
+- Extracts hidden `CountryCode` and `PostCode` form fields
-- Submits POST requests with proper headers
+- Submits POST requests with correct headers and form encoding
-- Parses HTML with multiple fallback patterns
+- Parses HTML response with multiple fallback patterns for different location formats
-- Handles edge cases and errors gracefully
+- Handles edge cases (zero-cost locations, missing data) and timeout errors gracefully

+**Key Insight**: This feature demonstrates that while AI dramatically accelerates coding, domain expertise and problem analysis from an experienced developer remain essential.
+The developer's ability to reverse-engineer the website's workflow and teach Claude the patterns was critical to success.

 ---